 Twitter and Microsoft have reportedly asked their employees globally to work from home amidst the outbreak.

-Modality Systems Principle Solutions Architect, Tom Arbuthnot, provides some thoughts on the cultural and technological factors to consider when implementing home working at scale to minimize the productivity impact this may have.
+Modality Principle Solutions Architect, Tom Arbuthnot, provides some thoughts on the cultural and technological factors to consider when implementing home working at scale to minimize the productivity impact this may have.

 - Not everything needs to be a meeting.
 Group chat collaboration platforms provide a great way for distributed teams to stay connected.